aikar/commands/docs/README.md

 Please be prepared to keep up with changes, but I try to keep them as least disruptful as possible.

+## Documentation / Using ACF

+[Documentation Wiki](https://github.com/aikar/commands/wiki) - All of ACF's documentation is currently on the GitHub Wiki.
+Please review every page to learn about each feature.

-See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and using it.
+See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and getting started.

 ## Targeted Platforms / Current Version